Clock watchdog timeout error on Windows 10 [Full Guide]

 After you disconnect your DVD drive, you should be able to install Windows 10 normally.

-If your DVD drive is missing in Windows 10, check out this useful guide that will help you get it back.
+If your DVD drive is missing in Windows 10, don’t wait another minute and get it back.

 11. Clean your computer case and check for faulty hardware

-Few users reported that a faulty motherboard can cause this error, but few users reported that a faulty CPU or graphics card can cause this error as well, so be sure to check them first.
+A few users reported that a faulty motherboard can cause this error, but a few users reported that a faulty CPU or graphics card can cause this error as well, so be sure to check them first.

 If your hardware is working properly, be sure to clean your computer case from dust.
 Sometimes dust can clog your fans or even your slots, therefore it’s advised to clean your PC with pressurized air.